menandmice/micetro_docs/guides/user-manual/webapp_dns.rst

 Creating a new DNS record
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a new DNS record, either click on the "Create" button in the main task bar or click on the "Create new DNS record" in the actions section of the Inspector.
+To create a new DNS record, either click on the :guilabel:`Create` button in the main task bar or click on the :guilabel:`Create new DNS record` in the actions section of the Inspector.

 The following dialog presents the options for the operation: